 - Avoid traveling alone at night.
 Instead, travel in pairs.
-At Middlebury call for MiddRides. - Avoid dark, vacant, or deserted areas; use well-lit, regularly traveled pathways.
+Call Security at 831.647.4153 if you need an escort to a building or your vehicle on campus. - Avoid dark, vacant, or deserted areas; use well-lit, regularly traveled pathways.
 Runners, walkers, or joggers should face traffic.
 If you're out after dark, use extra precautions: stay in pairs, travel well-lit areas, and wear reflective clothing or tape. - Dress sensibly.
-Don't flaunt expensive jewelry or carry large amounts of cash. - Always let someone know where you are going and when you will return. - Be alert and aware of your surroundings at all times.
+Don't flaunt expensive jewelry or carry large amounts of cash. - Always let someone know where you're going and when you'll return. - Be alert and aware of your surroundings at all times.
 Walk purposefully and confidently.
-Keep moving. - Do not hitchhike or accept rides from casual acquaintances. - When walking to your residence or vehicle, keep your keys in hand. - When a private vehicle or taxi drops you off at your residence, ask the driver to wait until you get inside. - If you are threatened by an approaching vehicle, run in the opposite direction.
-The vehicle will have to turn around to follow you. - If you think you're being followed or feel threatened, increase your pace and move away from the threat; join any group of people nearby; cross the street, and, if necessary, keep crossing back and forth.
+Keep moving. - Don't hitchhike or accept rides from casual acquaintances. - When walking to your residence or vehicle, keep your keys in hand. - When a private vehicle or taxi drops you off at your residence, ask the driver to wait until you get inside. - If you're threatened by an approaching vehicle, run in the opposite direction.
+The vehicle will have to turn around to follow you.

+- If you think you're being followed or feel threatened, increase your pace and move away from the threat; join any group of people nearby; cross the street, and, if necessary, keep crossing back and forth.
 If someone pursues you, run to a business, residence, or well-lit area.
 Call for help, scream, or raise a commotion.
 Enlist the aid of a passerby.
 Find a phone and dial 911 or pull a fire alarm.
 Do anything that will attract attention or summon assistance.
-If you are walking alone and someone passes you, check to make sure that person is continuing to walk in the other direction. - If you are confronted by an assailant, yell and struggle.
+If you're walking alone and someone passes you, check to make sure that person is continuing to walk in the other direction. - If you're confronted by an assailant, yell and struggle.
 Keep your head and assess the situation.

-Residence Halls and Private Residences
+Private Residences